Completed Event: Volleyball at Fresno State on October 25, 2025 , Win , 3, to, 0

 GCU falls to Boise State despite strong play from young core

-Grand Canyon fell in straight sets to Boise State on Wednesday afternoon in Las Vegas, 29–27, 25–22, 29–27 in the first Mountain West tournament competition in school history.
+LAS VEGAS — Grand Canyon fell in straight sets to Boise State on Wednesday in Las Vegas, 29–27, 25–22, 29–27, in the first Mountain West Championship competition in program history.

-The team youth shined in the match Wednesday.
+The team youth shined in the quarterfinal match Wednesday.

 "Our underclassmen really carried us through some big points and big moments," GCU head coach Kendra Potts said.

-In the opening set, GCU established an early lead behind kills from freshman setter/opposite Bella Nunez.
+In the opening set, the Lopes (17-13) established an early lead behind kills from freshman setter/opposite Bella Nunez.
 GCU maintained momentum with a series of defensive stops at the net.
-Nunez delivered multiple swings to regain side-outs and keep the set tied into extra points.
-GCU had three set-points before Boise pulled ahead and clinched the set 29–27.
+Nunez delivered multiple swings to regain sideouts and keep the set tied into extra points.
+GCU had three set points before Boise State (20-10) pulled ahead and clinched the set 29–27.

-Set two opened with Boise State building a cushion, but freshman middle blocker Aubrey Bellus powered an early-set response with three straight kills, followed by a Nunez block that cut the deficit to three.
+The second set opened with Boise State building a cushion, but GCU freshman middle blocker Aubrey Bellus powered an early-set response with three straight kills, followed by a Nunez block that cut the deficit to three.

 Nunez continued orchestrating the offense with scoring swings and defensive touches, while GCU's block slowed the Broncos at the pins.

-The Lopes closed within two at 24–22 before Boise State converted the final point for the 25–22 second-set decision.
+The Lopes closed the deficit to 24–22 before Boise State converted the final point for the 25–22 second-set decision and a 2-0 match lead.

 Potts emphasized the value of competing in this setting.